 In the case of a use not specifically mentioned in Table 17C.230-2, the requirements for off-street parking shall be determined by the planning and economic development services director.
 If there is/are comparable uses, the planning and economic development services director's determination shall be based on the requirements for the most comparable use(s).
-Where, in the judgment of the planning and economic development services director, none of the uses in Table 17C.230-2 are comparable, the planning and economic development services director may base his or her determination as to the amount of parking required for the proposed use on detailed information provided by the applicant.
+Where, in the judgment of the planning and economic development services director, none of the uses in Table 17C.230-2 are comparable, the planning and economic development services director, none of parking required for the proposed use on detailed information provided by the applicant.
 The information required may include, but not be limited to, a description of the physical structure(s), identification of potential users, and analysis of likely parking demand.